Cervical intraepithelial neoplasia: Classification

-Changes in Terminology
+Changes in terminology

-The College of American Pathology and the American Society of Colposcopy and Cervical Pathology came together in 2012 to publish changes in terminology to describe HPV-associated squamous lesions of the anogenital tract as LSIL or HSIL as follows below:
+The College of American Pathologists and the American Society of Colposcopy and Cervical Pathology came together in 2012 to publish changes in terminology to describe HPV-associated squamous lesions of the anogenital tract as LSIL or HSIL as follows below:

 CIN 1 is referred to as LSIL.

 CIN 2 that is negative for p16, a marker for high-risk HPV, is referred to as LSIL.
 Those that are p16-positive are referred to as HSIL.

 CIN 3 is referred to as HSIL.

 Screening

-The two screening methods available are the Pap smear and testing for HPV.CIN is usually discovered by a screening test, the Pap smear.
+The two screening methods available are the Pap smear and testing for HPV.
+CIN is usually discovered by a screening test, the Pap smear.
 The purpose of this test is to detect potentially precancerous changes through random sampling of the transformation zone.
 Pap smear results may be reported using the Bethesda system (see above).
-The sensitivity and specificity of this test were variable in a systematic review looking at accuracy of the test.

-An abnormal Pap smear result may lead to a recommendation for colposcopy of the cervix, an in office procedure during which the cervix is examined under magnification.
+The sensitivity and specificity of this test were variable in a systematic review looking at the accuracy of the test.
+An abnormal Pap smear result may lead to a recommendation for colposcopy of the cervix, an in-office procedure during which the cervix is examined under magnification.
 A biopsy is taken of any abnormal appearing areas.

-Colposcopy is usually very painful and so researchers have tried to find which pain relief is best for women with CIN to use.
-Research suggests that compared to a placebo, the injection of a local anaesthetic and vasoconstrictor (medicine that causes blood vessels to narrow) into the cervix may lower blood loss and pain during colposcopy.
+Colposcopy is usually very painful, and so researchers have tried to find which pain relief is best for women with CIN to use.
+Research suggests that the injection of a local anaesthetic and vasoconstrictor (medicine that causes blood vessels to narrow) into the cervix may lower blood loss and pain during colposcopy.

 HPV testing can identify most of the high-risk HPV types responsible for CIN.
 HPV screening happens either as a co-test with the Pap smear or can be done after a Pap smear showing abnormal cells, called reflex testing.
-Frequency of screening changes based on guidelines from the Society of Lower Genital Tract Disorders (ASCCP).
+The frequency of screening changes based on guidelines from the Society of Lower Genital Tract Disorders (ASCCP).
 The World Health Organization also has screening and treatment guidelines for precancerous cervical lesions and prevention of cervical cancer.

 Primary prevention

 HPV vaccination is the approach to primary prevention of both CIN and cervical cancer.

 It is important to note that these vaccines do not protect against all types of HPV known to cause cancer.
-Therefore screening is still recommended in vaccinated individuals.
+Therefore, screening is still recommended in vaccinated individuals.